nicklockwood/layout/README.md

 Layout introduces a new node hierarchy for managing views, similar to the "virtual DOM" used by React Native.

-Unlike UIViews (which use NSCoding for serialization), this hierarchy can be deserialized from a lightweight, human-readable XML format, and also offers a concise API for programmatically generating view layouts in code when you don't want to use a separate resource file.
+Unlike UIViews (which use NSCoding for serialization), Layout nodes can be deserialized from a lightweight, human-readable XML format, and also offer a concise API for programmatically generating view layouts in code when you don't want to use a separate resource file.

-View properties are specified using *expressions*, which are simple, pure functions stored as strings and evaluated at runtime.
+View properties are specified using *expressions*, which are pure functions that are stored as strings and evaluated at runtime.
 Now, I know what you're thinking - *stringly-typed code is horrible!* - but Layout's expressions are strongly-typed, and designed to fail early, with detailed error messages to help you debug.

 Layout is designed to work with ordinary UIKit components, not to replace or reinvent them.
 Layout-based views can be embedded inside Nibs and Storyboards, and Nib and Storyboard-based views can be embedded inside Layout-based views and view controllers, so there is no need to rewrite your entire app if you want to try using Layout.